How to Manage Acid Reflux in Singapore: Foods to Avoid and Alternative Options

 Heartburn is a symptom rather than a condition itself.
 It is a painful burning sensation that originates from the chest and moves up to the throat.
 The discomfort is caused by stomach acid flowing back into the oesophagus, the tube connecting the mouth and the stomach.
 While heartburn can be distressing, it is generally a short-term issue and is not a cause for major concern.

-It’s important to note that while both heartburn and acid reflux sounds similar, there are key differences between the two.
+NO. It’s important to note that while both heartburn and acid reflux sounds similar, there are key differences between the two.
 Understanding their differences can help in the proper identification and management of the symptoms.
 Let’s explore the differences.

 Heartburn is a temporary issue.
 It happens when you eat spicy or acidic foods, overeat, or lie down right after eating.